mui/material-ui/docs/src/pages/customization/themes/themes.md

 ## Nesting the theme

-The theming solution is very flexible, as you can nest multiple theme providers.
+The theming solution is very flexible, as [you can nest](/css-in-js/advanced/#theme-nesting) multiple theme providers.
 This can be really useful when dealing with different area of your application that have distinct appearance from each other.

+{{"demo": "pages/customization/themes/ThemeNesting.js"}}

+The inner theme will **override** the outer theme.
+You can extend the outer theme by providing a function:

-{{"demo": "pages/customization/themes/Nested.js"}}
+{{"demo": "pages/customization/themes/ThemeNestingExtend.js"}}

 #### A note on performance